MBTIMover

 ISTP in Relationships

 Thomson (1998) observes that ISTPs typically value autonomy highly within relationships and may resist what they perceive as attempts to control their time or constrain their freedom.
 This is not a reflection of low commitment but rather of the ISTP's fundamental need for personal space in which to pursue hands-on interests and recharge through solitary activity.
-When ISTPs feel that their independence is respected, they tend to be remarkably steadfast partners who bring a grounding, practical stability to the relationship.
+When ISTPs feel that their independence is respected, they be remarkably steadfast partners who bring a grounding, practical stability to the relationship.

 Career Paths & Professional Strengths